spycle/microbot_push/README.md

   bdaddr: 'XX:XX:XX:XX:XX:XX'
 ```

+Experimental feature;
-A reconnect is required for each push command.
-This can result in a long delay of up to 30 seconds in response time.
+if the bot is not within a few metres of HA, it can take several attempts to connect resulting in a long delay of up to 30 seconds before responding.
 If this is an issue then try the server mode which attempts to maintain connection.
 Turn on by using the start_server service in Developer Tools.
-The socket file will be stored in path-to-config-directory/microbot-xxxxxxxxxxxx
+The socket file will be stored as path-to-config-directory/microbot-xxxxxxxxxxxx

 ```yaml
 - alias: Start Microbot Server